UChicagoWebDev/exercise-5-watch-party-jiashuyu/README.md

   username/password, and they do not send the API key in the request body.
 [1 point]
 - Write Javascript code that uses `fetch` to retrieve that list of messages.
 [1 point]
-- When a chat room page first loads, clear any sample messages out of the chat histoy.
+- When a chat room page first loads, clear any sample messages out of the chat history.
 [1 point]
-- Create HTML elements for the messages retreived from the API using `document.createElement`.
+- Create HTML elements for the messages retrieved from the API using `document.createElement`.
 Do not write HTML strings.
 [1 point]
 - While in a room, check the messages endpoint every 100 ms and add any new messages to the chat history.
 [1 point]